History and Overview of Grand Turk

 The most famous landmark in the Turks and Caicos is the Grand Turk Lighthouse.
 The only lighthouse in the country, it was prefabricated in England and built in 1852.

-It was initially set up to burn whale oil for light, but over time was converted to kerosene, and finally, electricity in 1971.
+The lighthouse was initially set up to burn whale oil for light, but over time was converted to kerosene and finally electricity in 1971.
 The lighthouse is no longer operational, although the surrounding grounds are open to the public.

-Another site for the historically inclined is the Turks and Caicos National Museum located on historical Front Street.
-There’s a wealth of fascinating displays here, including a 500-800 year-old Lucayan carved wood duho, (a ceremonial chair), and artifacts from the Molasses Reef Wreck, which was the oldest European shipwreck excavated in the Western Hemisphere.
+Another site for the historically inclined is the Turks and Caicos National Museum located on Front Street.
+There’s a wealth of fascinating displays here, including a 500–800-year-old Lucayan carved wood duho (a ceremonial chair) and artifacts from the Molasses Reef Wreck, which is the oldest European shipwreck excavated in the Western Hemisphere.

 Many of the older buildings on Grand Turk reflect the colonial British-Bermudian heritage, with their cut stone block construction and smooth stucco finish.
 This architecture is best seen on Front Street and Duke Street in old Cockburn Town, and a few of the old homes may be rented as vacation villas.

-Grand Turk is also known for having excellent scuba diving and offshore snorkeling, with pristine and sheer wall sites defining the underwater experience.
-In many places, the wall can drop from 30 feet (9 m) to over 7000 feet (2134 m).
-The island supports a great laid-back dive culture, with small hotels and resorts dedicated to the industry.
+Grand Turk is known for its scuba diving and offshore snorkeling, with pristine and sheer wall sites defining the underwater experience.
+In many places, the wall can drop from 30 feet (9 m) to over 7,000 feet (2,134 m).
+The island supports a laid-back dive culture, with a few shops on the island running small tours of 10 or fewer divers.

-The Columbus Landfall National Park, which marks the presumed landfall site of Christopher Columbus, is located on the western coast of the island.
-The Columbus Landfall National Park is named after him.
+The Columbus Landfall National Park, which marks the presumed landfall site of Christopher Columbus, is located on the western coast of the island and is named after the explorer.

 Many beautiful beaches are found in this protected area, including Cockburn Town Beach, Governor's Beach, and the Cruise Center Beach.